Counties Impacted

 Planning, Design, and Right of Way Acquisition Phase

-Based on the approved EIS, MoDOT is designing a new alignment for U.S. Route 63 in Osage County with the goal of improving safety while minimizing the impact on people, property, and the environment.
+Based on the federally-approved EIS, MoDOT is designing a new alignment for U.S. Route 63 in Osage County with the goal of improving safety while minimizing the impact on people, property, and the environment.
 These improvements will require right-of-way acquisition along with temporary and permanent easements.

 The estimated cost of engineering, right of way, and construction is $83.7 million, subject to change.